Small Tweaks – Big Results

 Let’s get started on the 10 easy things to improve your blog!

-This is something I talk about in another post in much more detail, but it’s such an important thing to do.
+I talk about in much more detail in my post dedicated to updating old content, but it’s such an important thing to do.
 As you grow and you write more and more posts, some of your old content will need looking at.
 Use your archives and check out those really old posts!

 Could they be updated?
 Do you need to take better photos?
 Or are any of the posts not relevant to you and your blog anymore?